-HYBRID revolving heads utilize proven HP spindle technology.
-With over 200 HP heads in operation for a combined total of nearly 1,600 years and over 3 million hours of run time, this technology has stood the test of time, and produced outstanding results for our customers.
+The Hybrid utilizes proven High Precision (HP) Head technology.
+With over 200 HP Heads in operation, counting for a combined total of nearly 1,600 years and over 3 million hours of run time, this technology has stood the test of time, and produced outstanding results for our customers.
 Every customer who has bought a revolving head has bought more.
-Even the first heads installed are still making parts today, and 80% of them have never required any maintenance whatsoever.
+Even the first HP Heads installed over 25 years ago are still making parts today, and 80% of them have never required any maintenance whatsoever.

 High Pressure Coolant

-Many of today’s parts are being spec’d out of difficult to machine materials.
-Whether it’s pre-hardened materials, tool steels, stainless or lead-free alloys, each presented a challenge for screw-machine operations.
+Many of today’s parts are being produced from difficult to machine materials.
+Whether it’s pre-hardened materials, tool steels, stainless or lead-free alloys, each present a challenge for screw-machine operators.

 When we looked at ways to improve chip control and tool life, one of the most promising methods was using high-pressure coolant.
 Traditional flood coolant may work on brass and 12L14, but it doesn’t do the job when you are turning A286.
 You need directed streams of coolant, at high pressure, to be able to break through the vapor barrier created by the high cutting temperatures on these materials.
 Because the HYBRID has multiple tools engaged with the part simultaneously and since screw machines use wide tools with unconventional chip geometry, special considerations need to be made to effectively use high pressure coolant in the HYBRID machine.

 We turned to Chip Blaster, a market leader in high-pressure coolant pumps, and integrated their 1,000 PSI, no reservoir pump into our machine.
 ChipBlaster can deliver up to 10.5 gallons per minute to a ceiling-mounted manifold, which can direct coolant to up to 8 tools at any point in the cycle.
 It’s fully programmable, so it’s only flowing coolant when the tool is in the cut.
-The pump fits nicely under the stock reel, so it doesn’t take up any more real estate on your shop floor.
+The pump fits nicely under the stock reel.

 The HYBRID delivers shorter setups by using its CNC capabilities to digitally replace and store many of the “mechanical adjustments” from older platforms.
 We eliminated mechanisms like the side cam banks and turnbuckles.
 Saved programs now contain information like speeds, feeds, and tool lengths, so you can quickly reset a job on the second run, and make parts that are in-tolerance on the first cut.
 Dialing in the sizes has never been easier.
 Many major adjustments are tool-free, precise, and take seconds.